Freedom, Constitution in danger: Punjab CM slams BJP over Kejriwal's arrest | Politics

 Kejriwal, who is also the AAP national convener, was arrested last month by the Enforcement Directorate in an excise policy-linked money laundering case.
 He had been sent to judicial custody till April 15.

+Recently, Yadvinder Sandhu, the kin of Bhagat Singh, had opposed Kejriwal's picture behind bars being flanked by portraits of the freedom fighter and BR Ambedkar, saying he felt bad that an attempt was being made to compare the AAP leader with the two icons.

+The BJP on Sunday accused Mann of hurting the feelings of people by placing Kejriwal's picture at the birthplace of Shaheed Bhagat Singh.

-Addressing the gathering, Mann alleged that the BJP was ''unnerved'' at the expansion of the AAP which became a national party in 10 years.
+Addressing the gathering at Khatkar Kalan, Mann alleged that the BJP was ''unnerved'' at the expansion of the AAP which became a national party in 10 years.

 ''We formed governments in two states in 10 years.
 We have MLAs in Gujarat and Goa and a mayor in Chandigarh.
 We have 10 Rajya Sabha members.
 So they (BJP) got scared as no party expanded so quickly,'' said Mann.